gennadyyonov/hello-okta/hello-okta-api-client/README.md

 ## Running Demo Locally

-Main class `lv.gennadyyonov.hellookta.api.client.HelloImplicitFlowClientDemo` in main sources.
+Main class `lv.gennadyyonov.hellookta.api.client.ImplicitFlowHelloClientDemo` in main sources.
 In order to run it the following properties should be checked and adjusted:
 * Proxy Settings
 * Okta User Properties